astronomer/astro-docs/ac/next/get-started/04_install-dependencies.md

 sudo -u astro ~astro/airflow-venv/bin/pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-certified[<your-dependency>]==1.10.10.*'
 ```

-## Add Python-level Packages to a Local Environment
+## Add Python-level Packages to a Local Installation

 If you installed AC locally using the [Quickstart] and the Astro CLI, you can add Python packages to your `requirements.txt` file and OS-level packages to your `packages.txt` file.